hniska/lessons-learned/a_few_lessons_learned.md

 ![l3vpn-lsa](/media/image2.png)

-Lowest service layer (endpoint) writes to the device before moving to LSA.
+Lowest service layer (endpoint) writes to the device.
 That layer is then moved to the RFS node and the l3vpn layer then writes to

 ```
 /devices/device/RFS-node/config/dRFS/l3vpn-endpoint